CelliesProjects/OpenStreetMap-esp32/README.md

 - Each 256px tile allocates **128kB** psram.
 - Each 512px tile allocates **512kB** psram.

-**Don't overallocate**
+**Don't over-allocate the cache**
-When resizing the cache, keep in mind that the map sprite itself also needs psram.
+When resizing the cache, keep in mind that the map sprite also needs psram.
-The PNG decoders -~50kB each- also live in psram.
+The PNG decoders -~50kB for each core- also live in psram.
+Use the above `tilesToCover` function to calculate a tile cache size.

 ### Fetch a map